In the clutch: Kyle Busch ends Hendrick win streak at Pocono

 The 2 1/2-mile tri-oval wreaked havoc on fuel and William Byron and Denny Hamlin all saw their shot at the checkered flag disappear over the final five laps when they ran out of gas.

-“Sometimes these races aren’t always won the fastest car,” Busch said.
+“Sometimes these races aren’t always won by the fastest car,” Busch said.

 Hamlin faded to 14th.